Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game1_clue_analysis.md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-Clues are highly specific to 'The Matrix' without using forbidden words.
-They cover different aspects like themes, visuals, narrative, and characters.
-No answer contamination or synonym use is apparent.
+Clues are precise and descriptive without using answer words or synonyms.
+They cover various aspects of the film, from its philosophical themes to its visual innovations.

 ✅ Strengths:
 - Generally specific and relate to correct answer